 Have you ever had the indescribable joy of sitting next to the world’s most annoying person on a six-hour flight?
 That’s how most people feel about award ceremonies.
 They are an ordeal for both the winners and the lose … – well, the other people in the audience.
 What we need are some ideas for award ceremonies!
 Here are six ways to make award ceremonies faster, shorter and more rewarding.

-In an earlier article we explored ways to revise meeting agendas to make them more productive.
+In an earlier article “Does This Meeting Make My Butt Look Big? we explored ways to revise meeting agendas to make them more productive.
 Now let’s look at how to make awards ceremonies as much fun for the rest of the audience as they are for the winners.

 The Jurassic Awards Ceremony